semiarthanoian/yoga-sutra-patanjali/content/58-the-human-linga.md

 This living linga, at the layer called energy body, contains many points where the flows of energy meet in a triangle called "chakra".
 The number of these triangles are huge but they all function around 112 main chakras which are allocated balancely around the system.
 4 of these cannot be altered and yoga masters commonly tell us to work with the 108 ones left.
 And the number is also reduced to 7 main chakras which are aligned across the spine.

-So when we are temporarily grounded in the body, there are 108 door ways to liberate beyond the physical plane and reach the Ultimate Truth which are simplified to 7 for convenience to work with the mind and the 3 main channels that we have talked about.
+So when we are temporarily grounded in the body, there are 108 door ways to liberate beyond the gross physical plane and reach the Ultimate Truth which are simplified to 7 for convenience to work with the mind and the 3 main channels that we have talked about.

 And so the 7 main chakras are: